Daanish-Khan/HoyoBot/README.md

 # HoyoBot
-A Discord Bot for Honkai Star Rail that performs daily check-ins as well as code redemption for every user registered in the bot.
+A Discord Bot for Honkai Star Rail and Genshin Impact that performs daily check-ins as well as code redemption for every user registered in the bot.

 ## Usage